Religion in South Ossetia: Christianity

 From 1990, a religious revival with nationalist overtones took place in the region, led by Aleksandr Pukhate, which aimed to separate from the Georgian Church.
 In 1992 the South Ossetian and Abkhazian Orthodox Churches requested to join the Russian Orthodox Church (ROC), but the ROC denied these requests and has repeatedly affirmed the Georgian Church's canonical jurisdiction over South Ossetia and Abkhazia, prioritizing its positive relationship with the Georgian Church and canonical propriety.
 When the South Ossetian Church declared its separation, 15 parishes joined, while some five parishes remained with the Georgian Church.
 The Georgian Church continues to carry out some pastoral responsibilities in the Akhalgori area.
 After the ROC refused to incorporate the South Ossetians into the Moscow Patriarchate, the South Ossetian church joined the Russian Orthodox Church Abroad (ROCA) in 1993 and was granted deanery status in 1998, but the ROCA distanced itself from the South Ossetian church when it began improving relations with the ROC in 2001.
 Due to this, the South Ossetians began aligning with the non-canonical Old Calendarist Holy Synod in Resistance.
-In 2005, the Alania Diocese was created, and Pukhate consecrated a bishop by the Synod.
+In 2005, the Eparchy of Alania was created, and Pukhate was consecrated a bishop by the Synod.
 In 2008, the ROC once again denied the South Ossetians' request to join its jurisdiction.
 The Alania Diocese maintains that it is a continuation of the Alan Diocese, an eparchy in the region that existed from the 10th to the 16th centuries.
 It is regarded as schismatic from the mainstream Orthodox church.